Awards Logo

 • The learning designer has demonstrated consummate communication skills with external clients, with internal project teams.

-• The learning designer has specified consistent high quality and effective learning designs over at least four of years.
+• The learning designer has specified consistent high quality and effective learning designs over at least four years.

-Presentations to the judging panel are required for all shortlisted entries in this category:
+Presentations to the judging panel are required for all shortlisted entries in this category.

 Learning developer of the year